-WordPress sites for Greenpeace Energydesk and Mark Pack – working with Code For The People, (leading WordPress agency who are now part of Automattic).
+Greenpeace Energydesk and Mark Pack (previously working with agency Code For The People, (leading WordPress agency who are now part of Automattic).
 Launching Ampp3d and UsVsTh3m with Emblem Digital / Trinity Mirror.
-Ongoing Laravel, PyroCMS and advanced WordPress projects for Ascender Design.
+A mix of ongoing Laravel, PyroCMS and advanced WordPress projects for Ascender Design.
 Rebuilt and optimised martinbelam.com.
-Live audio streaming for Lord's Cricket Ground for a decade (having worked at CricInfo.)
+Live audio streaming for Lord's Cricket Ground for over a decade (having worked at CricInfo.)
 Websites for Hils Barker, ACMS, Nadia Kamil, PHDi and Pr1ntingbynet.
 Charities: Kent and Canterbury League of Friends.

 I care about:

-web standards, responsive design, documenting and refactoring all types of code to reduce it's complexity, making websites that load quickly/are simple to use and continuing to learn new skills.
+web standards, responsive design, documenting and refactoring all types of code to reduce it's complexity, making websites that are simple to use and load quickly and continuing to learn new skills.

 If I price your project according to duration, the daily rate is £400, but you only pay, in hours, for the actual time spent (at £50/hour).
 This helps account for the fact people rarely fit a full eight hours work into a day with interruptions etc. Often we can divide the project into stages or features with an estimate or quote for each.
 Payment terms 7 days unless by arrangement.
 Do still ask if you have smaller jobs.

 I always arrange the web hosting for things I make – hosting is complex and having a high quality server and full control of it significantly speeds up development (and supports best practices such as version control).
 I usually arrange hosting for all sites, meaning I can precisely tune the performance of the site and add proper security, backups and automated monitoring, all of which I can implement more quickly working from a proven setup.
 I am also a single point of contact for faults so you do not need to deal with third-parties.